Lyle-Tafoya/Steam-Categorizer/README.md

 Steam-Categorizer is a cross-platform solution to help you manage your Steam game library.
 It will fetch community defined tags for every game in your library and assign categories.
 The primary supported operating system is Linux, but it should also work on Mac OS X and Windows.

+## Disclaimer

+This project is still in alpha development stages and should be used with great care.
+I accept no responsibility for any data lost as the result of running this script.
+I highly recommend you **backup your sharedconfig.vdf** before overwriting it with the output from this script.

 ## Installation

 ```